amithuppu/RecepieDjango/README.md

 	                                "ingredients" : ["Oats", "salt","water", "chillies"],
 	                                "steps" : ["Boil water and add Oats", "Add salt", "Mix well and serve"] }
-      *NOTE: Since no specific data format/input is provided I assumes all the incoming data.
+      *NOTE: Since no specific data format/input is provided I assumed all the incoming data.

  2. getallRecepies - Get all the Recepies using GET method Full URL : http://localhost:8000/getallRecepies